First answer

 "I prefer studying alone because it is comfortable."

-Free 10-minute lesson • Speak out loud with Maya One focused fix • Personal recap after
+Free 10-minute live lesson • IELTS-style speaking prompt One focused fix, then retry • Personal recap after the lesson

 Current question